The Australian Open is the youngest of all the Grand Slams, having first started in 1905.

 There are three main courts, the Rod Laver Arena, the Melbourne Arena and the Margaret Court Arena.
 Aside from that, they have courts 7 to 15 and even court 19 and 20.
 The tournament first became open to all from 1969 onwards, a year after the remaining 3 did so.

 In the women’s side of the game, Serena Williams is the most successful player with 7 titles to her credit.
 Again, this has been set in the Open era.
 Overall, Williams is still four behind tennis legend Margaret Court.

 The youngest winner in the men’s singles game was Australian player Ken Rosewall.
 Meanwhile, in the women’s side, it was Martina Hingis.
 The players were 18 years, 2 months and 16 years, 4 months old respectively.

 With regard to the oldest players, Rosewall bagged this crown as well, aged 37 years and 2 months.
-However, If Roger Federer wins, he could overtake Rosewall.
+However, If Roger Federer wins the Australian Open, he could overtake Rosewall.
 In the women’s side of the game, Thelma Long was the oldest winner, at 35 years and 8 months.